JanetMatsen/protocols/_posts/2014-12-20-Nash-Screen-For-ACS-libraries.md

   * Mostly about whole-cell scans, but if you do tests such as the ratio of ACS:ADH required, record it.

 ## Clean up
 * Charge electronic pipettes that are low in battery.
+* Make sure the plate shaker is turned off.
+* Return pipettes to appropriate places
+* Discard used 96-well plates.

 ## Trichloroacetic Acid Safety ##
 * **Trichloroacetic acid is a strong acid that will burn your skin and eyes very badly.**